macedoti13/Renner-Sales-Forecasting/README.md

 2. Creating an Machine Learning Pipeline that trains a regression model in order the predict the number of sales of a product

 ## The Problem that Needed to be Solved <a name="problem"><a/>
-**When a natural disaster happens, the disaster response professionals need to act quickly in order to save as much lives as they can.
-In order to do there jobs correctly, they need to read milions of messages they received, either direct or from social media.
-The problem is that it's not easy to filter for disaster-related messages through humam scan or simple techniques like keyword search.
-So point of the project is to build a supervised machine learning model that can automatically classify the messages into the correct disaster category, if there is one.**
+**Predicting how many sales of a product are going to happen in each store of your business is extremelly useful.
+That way a company can produce just the right amount of each product and that, cut off unnecessary costs in production.
+With that in mind, Renner, one of the biggest clothing companies in Latim America, gave me a dataset with the weekly sales of one of their products in more than 400 stores.
+My objective was to build a machine learning model to forecast the sales for the next two months.**

 ## File Descriptions <a name="files"></a>
 1. data